parthabb/scripts/README.md

 scripts
 =======

-a collection of useful scripts to configure django/Apache on Linux
+a collection of useful scripts to set up linux